coursesAM/APL108/README.md

 ## Quiz
-Will be announced in due time.
+Dates and syllabus Will be announced in due time.

 ## Policy for Cheating